ayaznasar/Ayaz-Khan.github.io/index.md

 ---
-layout: home
+layout: single
 author_profile: true
 ---

-# Muhammad Ayaz, PhD

-**Postdoctoral Research Fellow**
-Eklore-ed School of Management, France

-Economist specializing in **development, agricultural, and environmental economics**

----

 ## About Me

-I am an applied economist focusing on the intersection of **climate shocks, agricultural productivity, and household welfare**.
-My research examines how environmental risks and policy interventions shape **food security, poverty dynamics, and inequality**, particularly in developing countries.
+I am an applied economist specializing in development, agricultural, and environmental economics.
+My research focuses on climate shocks, food security, and rural livelihoods.

 ---